robin-rpr/calos/doc/faq.rst

 Notes:

-1. Charliecloud handles subprocess stdout on case-by-case basis for these log levels.
+1. Clearly handles subprocess stdout on case-by-case basis for these log levels.
 For example, sometimes it’s passed through by default (e.g., :code:`RUN`) and sometimes it’s captured for internal use (e.g., many :code:`git(1)` invocations).